 Adding a Challenge

 Select the Challenge option.
-You'll be prompted to choose a vulnerability category, subcategory, and the desired difficulty level.
+You'll be prompted to choose a vulnerability category, subcategory, and desired difficulty level.

 Stage(s) allows you to choose how the challenge will be played;